China National Space Administration

 The China National Space Administration (CNSA) is the national space agency of China.
 Headquartered in Haidian, Beijing, it is responsible for China's civil space programs and international space cooperation.
 The CNSA is a national bureau under the Ministry of Industry and Information Technology.

 Founded in 1993, the CNSA has pioneered a number of achievements in space for China despite its relatively short history, including becoming the first space agency to land on the far side of the Moon with Chang'e 4, bringing material back from the Moon with Chang'e 5 and 6, and being the second agency who successfully landed a rover on Mars with Tianwen-1.
-Tianwen-2 is en route to explore the co-orbital near-Earth asteroid 469219 Kamoʻoalewa and the active asteroid 311P/PanSTARRS and collecting samples of the regolith of Kamo'oalewa.
+Tianwen-2 is currently exploring the co-orbital near-Earth asteroid 469219 Kamoʻoalewa and is planned to also explore the active asteroid 311P/PanSTARRS.
+It will also collect regolith samples of Kamo'oalewa.

-As the governing body of civil space activities, China National Space Administration does not execute any space program.
-The China Aerospace Science and Technology Corporation executes China's state space programs instead.
-The China Manned Space Program is operated by China Manned Space Agency, instead of the CNSA.

 History

 CNSA is an agency created in 1993 when the Ministry of Aerospace Industry was split into CNSA and the China Aerospace Science and Technology Corporation (CASC).
 The former was to be responsible for policy, while the latter was to be responsible for execution.
 This arrangement proved somewhat unsatisfactory, as these two agencies were, in effect, one large agency, sharing both personnel and management.

 As part of a massive restructuring in 1998, CASC was split into a number of smaller state-owned companies.
-The intention appeared to have been to create a system similar to that characteristic of Western defense procurement in which entities which are government agencies, setting operational policy, would then contract out their operational requirements to entities which were government-owned, but not government-managed.
+The intention appeared to have been to create a system similar to Western military procurement, where central government agencies procure services from smaller entities.

 Since the passage of the Wolf Amendment in 2011, NASA has been forced by Congress to implement a long-standing exclusion policy with CNSA ever since, though this has been periodically overcome.

 In 2021, China began building the Tiangong space station, which consists of three modules designated for crew, cargo, and research.
 The construction was completed in late 2022, and there are plans to add an additional three modules.

-In 2024, China announced that it will undertake 100 space missions, a significant increase from the 70 missions conducted in 2023.
-This is mostly satellites, testing, crew replacement, cargo, and more.